PeterRutkowski/dav_homework1/README.md

 ========================================================

-Moreover, answer which amino acid is the most frequent at N-terminus?
+e) Moreover, answer which amino acid is the most frequent at N-terminus?
 Can you justify why this one?
 Is it the same in each organism?